 Bus, truck operators threaten to go on indefinite strike from July 1

-Stating their issues, transporters said that they are forced to pay penalties and e-challans while the vehicles are on duty, which causes delays and affects their schedule and punctuality
+Transporters said that they are forced to pay penalties and e-challans while the vehicles are on duty, which causes delays and affects their schedule.

 Stating their issues, transporters said that they are forced to pay penalties and e-challans while the vehicles are on duty, which causes delays and affects their schedule and punctuality.